tidyparse/tidyparse/README.md

  B -> true | false | B BO B | ( B ) | BF
 BO -> and | or
 ```
-The file `ocaml.tidy` can contain this test case:
+The file `ocaml.tidy` can also contain this test case:

 ```
 if true then if true then 1 else 2 else 3